ausaccessfed/spin/config/welcome.md

-This is an example welcome page for SPIN.
+This is the example welcome page.

 Please edit and place in config/welcome.md